CPP-djr1-IntroI/Assign01T-FractionCalculator/README.md

 1.  **An electronic Solution of your program on GitHub**

     a.
-You are to click on the Assign01 Link on Moodle to accept this assignment as we've done in lab.
+You are to click on the Assign01 Link to accept this assignment as we've done in lab.
 Once accepted, code up a complete solution to the above assignment specification.
 Your complete solution is to be pushed to GitHub no later than the